 - You can make the chutneys beforehand and store them in the fridge for later use

-- Chilled yogurt is a must if you want to enjoy this popular street food.
+- Chilled yogurt is a must to enjoy this popular street food.

-- Make sure all the ingredients are ready before assembling as the chutneys and yogurt will make the papdi’s soggy.
+- Ensure all ingredients are ready before assembling, as the chutneys and yogurt will make the papdi’s soggy.

 Enjoy this Dahi Papdi Chaat for an easy non-cook snack.
 This the a great addition to a party too.
 Just take all the ingredients and let everyone enjoy making their own chaat!

-If you love chaat/street food like me, here are some more recipes you will enjoy!
+If you love Indian chaat/street food like me, here are some more recipes you will enjoy!

-Sev Puri – A popular Mumbai street food, Sev Puri is a sweet, spicy and tangy chaat.
+Sev Puri – A popular Mumbai street food, Sev Puri is a sweet, spicy, tangy chaat.